 Did you know that in the last 20 years, almost 40,000 men and women have had to leave the Armed Forces due to injury or illness?
-Every day, this number grows, with an average of seven people being medically discharged everyday since drawdown from Iraq.
+Every day, this number grows, with an average of seven* people being medically discharged everyday since drawdown from Afghanistan.

 **Anonymous online survey of 403 beneficiaries commissioned by Help for Heroes between 19th-30th August 2019.

 By joining our mission and supporting us today, you are helping people like Carl, Lee, Kev, Dave, Paula, Paul & Tommy.

 Carl Shadrake was critically injured twice in Afghanistan.
 The second time, not only did he have to come to terms with his own injuries, but he also had to cope with the devastating news that his brother had been killed in action.Read more - Carl Shadrake

 Kev Gray was discharged from the army in 1995, suffering with Post Traumatic Stress Disorder (PTSD) triggered by experiences in Northern Ireland and the first Gulf War.Read more - Kev Gray

 Dave Watson’s life changed forever when he stepped on a hidden bomb in Afghanistan in 2010, losing both legs and an arm.
 He can still vividly remember the horrific details of that day.Read more - Dave Watson

 Army veteran Paul Colling lost the life and the job he loved after a traumatic leg injury left him in near-constant pain.
 The former Corporal in the Royal Signals was medically discharged after serving 16 years and says that the charity is one of the main reasons he’s still here today.
 Read Paul's journey.Read more - The story of Paul Colling